 - Price to Book Value Ratio

 As we note here that current assets may contain large amounts of inventory and prepaid expense may not be liquid.
 Therefore, including inventory such items will skew the current ratio from an immediate liquidity point of view.
-Quick Ratio solves this problem by not taking inventory into account.
+Acid Test Ratio solves this problem by not taking inventory into account.
 It only considers the most liquid assets including cash and cash equivalents and receivables.
 A quick ratio that is higher than the industry average may imply that the company is investing too much of its resources in working capital of the business which may be more profitable elsewhere.
 However, if the quick ratio is lower that the industry average, it suggests that the company is taking a high amount of risk and not maintaining adequate liquidity.